 It is also important that you read your original decision letter, as in some spouse or partner routes, the Home Office may have placed you in the 10 years visa route.
 10 years route to ILR or settlement is a category within the spouse partner route.
 This means you might need to complete a further 5 years.
 Call our Lawyers on 0207 237 3388 or complete our free form to get some initial help.

 After getting ILR visa status, you will have full rights to live, work and study in the UK without any restrictions.
 This ILR visa status gives you the ability to also claim public funds and services.
 There is also risk associated with the ILR visa status i.e. this could be lost due to a long period of absences, or you have decided to live somewhere else.
-The list is not full because in immigration matters, everyone's case details are different and you cannot make a judgement based on someone else's visa circumstances.
+The list is not full because in immigration matters, everyone's case details are different and you cannot make a judgment based on someone else's visa circumstances.

-ICS Legal have won a number of awards for our quality of work in legal as well as the support we provided and we are one of the best and leading immigration law firms in the UK.
+ICS Legal has won a number of awards for our quality of work in legal as well as the support we provided and we are one of the best and leading immigration law firms in the UK.
 We have expert and well-trained spouse visa Immigration Lawyers & Solicitors.
 Our Immigration Lawyers can advise and help you apply for the ILR application route, UK spouse visa, and any other UK immigration issues that you may have faced.

 We know that sometimes you may not be meet the requirements of the ILR visa status however we are here to give you the help that you require.
 Our experience will help you make the right decision.
 ICS Legal will always advise you on the merits of your case prior to applying, so why not speak to us today on 0207 237 3388 or complete this form to see whether you meet the requirements.